HiFiMan HE-400i Headphones Review

 HiFiMan Sundara 2020

-The HiFiMan Sundara 2020 are better for neutral sound than the HiFiMan HE-400i.
-The HiFiMan have better build quality, a more stable fit, and deliver sound more consistently.
+The HiFiMan Sundara 2020 have better build quality and a more stable fit than the step-down HiFiMan HE-400i.
 They also have a more accurate bass response, which some listeners may prefer.
-However, the HE-400i have a slightly better passive soundstage performance.
+However, the HE-400i have a slightly lighter clamping force, which may make them more comfortable over a prolonged session.
 They also come with a longer, 10-foot audio cable.

 Beyerdynamic DT 990 PRO

 The Beyerdynamic DT 990 PRO and the HiFiMan HE-400i are both good headphones if you like a neutral sound.
 The HiFiMan have less bass, but they also sound less piercing.
-They have a much more immersive soundstage as well.
 However, they feel a lot less durable, and there have been many reports of issues with their build quality.
 The Beyerdynamic feel much better-built, although their tight fit is less comfortable.

 HiFiMan Sundara 2018